interserver/mailbaby-api-samples/openapi-client/typescript/DefaultApi.md

 let body:.DefaultApiViewMailLogRequest = {
   // number | The ID of your mail order this will be sent through. (optional)
-  id: 1,
+  id: 2604,
+  // string | originating ip address sending mail (optional)
+  origin: "1.2.3.4",
+  // string | mx record mail was sent to (optional)
+  mx: "mx.google.com",
+  // string | from email address (optional)
+  _from: "me@sender.com",
+  // string | to/destination email address (optional)
+  to: "you@receiver.com",
-  // string | pass an optional search string for looking up inventory (optional)
+  // string | subject containing this string (optional)
-  search: "search_example",
+  subject: "Support",
+  // string | mail id (optional)
+  mailid: "185997065c60008840",
   // number | number of records to skip for pagination (optional)
-  skip: 0,
+  skip: 1000,
   // number | maximum number of records to return (optional)
-  limit: 100,
+  limit: 1000,
   // number | earliest date to get emails in unix timestamp format (optional)
-  startDate: 0,
+  startDate: 1641781008,
   // number | earliest date to get emails in unix timestamp format (optional)
-  endDate: 0,
+  endDate: 1673317008,
 };

 apiInstance.viewMailLog(body).then((data:any) => {